vtex/shoreline/packages/admin-ui-docs/docs/components/checkbox-group.md

 `Children`: Group components should have children of the same type.
 We don't do this restriction on the code, but you should keep in mind that when using the `CheckboxGroup` the children should all have the `Checkbox` type.

-`Child Label`: By default, the childrens' labels are customized with `display: 'flex'` and `align-items: 'center'`.
+`Child Label`: By default, the children's labels are customized with `display: 'flex'` and `align-items: 'center'`.
 You can override these styles if necessary.

 ## Usage